Mounts Botanical Garden

-Mounts Botanical Garden is a botanical garden located in West Palm Beach, Florida.
-It is Palm Beach County's oldest and largest public garden with over 7,000 species of tropical and subtropical plants from six continents, including plants native to Florida, exotic trees, tropical fruit, herbs, citrus and palms.
+Mounts Botanical Garden is a botanical garden located in West Palm Beach, Florida, United States.
+It is Palm Beach County's oldest and largest public garden, with over 7,000 species of tropical and subtropical plants from six continents, including plants native to Florida, exotic trees, tropical fruit, herbs, citrus and palms.
 Mounts Botanical is part of the Palm Beach County Cooperative Extension Department, in partnership with the University of Florida / IFAS and the nonprofit Friends of the Mounts Botanical Garden, Inc.